Williem3/portfolio/README.md

 This project was intended to bring together all that I have learned in the time that I started studying programming in January of 2019.

-This project includes technologies such as:
+This project includes technologies and languages such as:

     *  AJax